 The visual landscape of the Tahoe Region is one of its most impressive and memorable qualities.
-Although the Tahoe Region’s landscape is extensive and varied, viewers predominately see the landscape from major roadways or from the lake itself.
-Privately held lands are located around the perimeter of the lake, in most cases along major roadways, and it is on these lands that major development has occurred.
-Scenic deterioration results from types of development that dominate or are incompatible with the natural landscape, are in locations visible from major roadways, block important views and remove vegetation and natural features, and alter the topography.
-TRPA monitors the visual experience from 869 individual scenic units.
-Programs such as the Environmental Improvement Program and management actions implemented such as adoption of the scenic shoreline ordinances along with building design standards in new construction and redevelopment have improved scenic conditions and community character Region-wide.
+Most often viewers see the landscape from major roadways or from the lake itself.
+Because most of the region's development is on private lands located around the perimeter of the lake and along major roadways, from these vantage points, the region's scenic quality can be degraded where development dominates, overwhelms, or is incompatible with the region's natural features and scenic resources; is in locations visible from major roadways; or blocks important views, removes vegetation and natural features, or alters the topography.
+TRPA monitors the visual experience from 869 individual scenic units along roadways and the shoreline as viewed from the lake, as well as public recreation areas and along bike trails, and seeks to protect and enhance the important scenic values of the Tahoe Region.
+Each unit is given a rating for specific components (e.g., man-made features, variety, roadway structure, etc.) and whether it negatively or positively impacts scenic quality.
+Projects in the Environmental Improvement Program, adoption of the scenic shoreland ordinances, and building and design standards in new construction and redevelopment have protected and improved scenic conditions and community character region-wide.